lfoppiano/grobid-quantities/doc/evaluation-scores.md

 ### Other published results

-> :information_source: The paper \"Automatic Identification and Normalisation of Physical Measurements in Scientific
+> :information_source: The paper "Automatic Identification and Normalisation of Physical Measurements in Scientific
-> Literature,\" published in September 2019, reported macro averaged evaluation scores.
+> Literature," published in September 2019, reported macro averaged evaluation scores.